How to Write a Wedding Speech to Your Husband: A Simple, Meaningful Guide

 Then raise your glass.

-If You Want to Make It Funny
+How to Make It Funny (Without Ruining the Moment)

-If humour comes naturally to you, lean into it — gently.
+If humour comes naturally to you, lean into it gently.

 Avoid:

-Embarrassing stories
+- Embarrassing stories

-Jokes at your partner's expense
+- Jokes at your partner’s expense

-Anything too personal for grandparents
+- Anything too personal for grandparents

 A little warmth and lightness goes a long way.